IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

 The role of this type of CCG CARD is to collect information **about** the patient.
-There **SHALL** be *one* Collect Information CARD for each data element needed to drive the evidence-based care workflow.
-The CARD’s condition statement(s) will evaluate true if this information is missing from the Contextual Content bundle and the processing of the CARD **SHALL** “fill in” this missing information using Structured Data Capture based on the **Definition-based extraction** method.[^9]
+There **SHALL** be *one* Collect Information CARD for each data element needed to drive the evidence-based care workflow (e.g. current blood pressure, weight, spirometry, etc.).
+The CARD’s condition statement(s) will evaluate true if this information is missing from the Contextual Content bundle and the processing of the CARD **SHOULD** “fill in” this missing information using Structured Data Capture based on the **Definition-based extraction** method.[^9]

 The recommended **Action** from this CARD **SHALL** be a Task resource